YShih07/YShih07/README.md

 ## About Me

-- 👋 Hi, I'm [Your Name].
+- 👋 Hi, I'm Yu Shi.
-- 🌍 I'm from [Your Location].
+- 🌍 I'm from China, but am living in Madrid.
-- 🎓 I'm a [Your Occupation/Student].
+- 🎓 I'm a student.
-- 🌱 I'm currently learning [What you're learning].
+- 🌱 I'm currently learning big data.
-- 💼 I'm interested in [Your Interests/Hobbies].
+- 💼 I'm interested in coding and modelling.
-- 📫 How to reach me: [Your Email Address]
+- 📫 How to reach me: jay.y.shih@student.ie.edu

 ## GitHub Stats